 Seminar 2: Theoretical session (Thursday 29 April)

 The second session aims to discuss the phenomenon of reproducibility mainly on a conceptual level.
 As one of its central questions, this seminar examines the scope and limits of the reproducibility.
 Should the call for replication be targeted mainly towards those disciplines following a quantitative or empirical approach?

 - Welcome (20 min): Recapitulation of session 1 and introduction of the topic.

-- Lecture (30 min): Christof Schöch, Professor of Digital Humanites, Trier Center for Digital Humanities.
+- Lecture (30 min): Christof Schöch, Professor of Digital Humanities, Trier Center for Digital Humanities.
 A Typology of Reproducible Research: Concepts, Terms, Examples.

 - Lecture (30 min): Bart Penders, Associate Professor Metamedica, School for Public Health and Prim Care, Fac.
 Health, Medicine and Life Sciences, Maastricht University.
-Scope and limitations of replication research.
+The right tool for the job?
+Replication as research norm.

 - Lecture (30 min): Peter Verhaar, Lecturer at Book & Digital Media Studies, Leiden University.
 Illustration: accountability and reproducibility in the digital humanities.

 Seminar 3: Practical session (Wednesday 12 May)

 The speakers in the third session explain the concrete steps can researchers take to make their research reproducible.
 It offers insights on the aspects of the research project that need to be documented, and on the type of resources that need to be made available.

 - Welcome (5 min): Recapitulation of session 1 & 2 and introduction of the topic.

 - Lecture (20 min): Catriona Fennell, Director Journal Services, Elsevier.
 Role of the publisher.